DanteLogo

 In the 1980s and 1990s, The Poet’s Press, located variously in New York, New Jersey, and Providence, RI, continued to produce poetry books in what might be called “medieval high tech,” combining the emerging desktop publishing technology with hand-bound books printed on acid-free paper.
 The books sometimes had custom-designed typefaces and employed a combination of gluing and stitching as the press sought new ways to produce handsome books that were still affordable.
 It would have been easy to go the route of the letterpress fine presses, but the productions of those high-end hobbyist printers were costly, and not the kinds of books that a poet could carry around to readings or bookstores.

 Short-run book printing came to the rescue in the 1990s, and then the new technology of print-on-demand, which made it possible to publish and distribute books world-wide without the expense of warehousing many cartons of unsold books.
 The press continued in this vein in paperback, hardcover, and PDF ebooks, focusing on design and typography to make books that embodied many of the classic aspects of book design.
-The first Poet’s Press edition published exclusively in epub and Kindle format appeared in July 2024.
+Starting in July 2024, new Poet's Press books are also published in epub/Kindle format.

-The press has passed its 50th anniversary, having published poems and writings by more than 470 authors.
+The press passed its 50th anniversary in 1971, having published poems and writings by more than 470 authors.

 GrimReaper Logo